Velikiy Drakon: History

 The Dendy logo designed by Ivan Maximov was used for Video-Ace Dendy and later Velikiy Drakon despite Steepler pulling its funding in 1995.

 The launch of Video-Ace Dendy in 1993 came at a time when Russian markets were for the first time experiencing video game sales similar to those experienced by Western countries in the post-1983 video game revival.
 With the collapse of the Soviet Union and the subsequent raise of capitalism, Chinese manufacturers brought the Dendy home console (an unlicensed Nintendo Entertainment System hardware clone) to Russian gamers and before long sales were reaching 100,000 units per month.
 In this economic climate, conditions were just right for the emergence of video game journalism and the first 24-page issue of Video-Ace Dendy would mark Russia's first foray into magazines devoted solely to video games and video game culture.

 The 24-page format was followed for the first 5 issues - a period during which the nascent company struggled to meet publication deadlines and financial obligations.
 Due to financial pressures, the magazine formed marketing alliances with and became sponsored by Dendy manufacturer, Steepler, and by the 6th issue (in March 1994) the magazine outsourced its printing duties to a Finnish company, doubling in size to 50 pages.
 With the arrival of imported 16-bit systems in Russia, the magazine also broadened its focus to cover systems including the Mega Drive, and expanded to accommodate its growing "Fun Club" section - a section devoted to fan letters, fan art, and competitions for the readers.

-By the 8th issue (May 1994), the magazine had changed its name to Velikiy Drakon, and by the 12th issue (October 1994) the magazine again doubled in size to 100 pages allowing yet more video game coverage as well as the addition of serialized comics, gossip and rumor sections, and several more fan-oriented sections.
+In the eighth issue (May 1994) a new author appeared under the pseudonym "Great Dragon".
+Subsequently, his alter-ego became a virtual character and unofficial mascot of the publication.
+By the 12th issue (October 1994) the magazine again doubled in size to 100 pages allowing yet more video game coverage as well as the addition of serialized comics, gossip and rumor sections, and several more fan-oriented sections.
 Between the 13th and the 18th issues, writing staff struggled with which direction to take the magazine, simultaneously releasing both a shorter version of Video-Ace Dendy and a lengthier Velikiy Drakon.
 Although discussions took place concerning whether or not to devote Velikiy Drakon entirely to coverage of the Super NES or entirely to coverage of the Mega Drive, a compromise was settled on where the magazine's coverage would be split exactly in half between these platforms.